tommay/risp/README.md

 allocated cells and `car`/`cdr` would evaluate the suspensions.
 The hope being to get lazy evaluation.

-This dialect is a mish-mash of scheme and emacs-lisp.
+This lisp dialect is a mish-mash of scheme and emacs-lisp.
 It is lexically scoped and uses `define` and `null?` but it has `t` and `nil` atoms and `cond` has no "else" clause.
 There's probably more mish-mash as well.
+Doing everything the scheme way would be better but this was faster/easier to write.

 Variables are immutable, i.e., there are no side-effect functions other than define and define-macro which define top-level variables.
-.
 Top-level variables can be redefined.

 Well.
-Despite proving that their interpreter is strictly more powerful than McCarthy's interpreter because it can evaluate some things that would cause McCarthy to diverge, it turns out that "Cons should not evaluate its arguments" is not powerful enough, and that ...
+Despite proving that their interpreter is strictly more powerful than McCarthy's interpreter because it can evaluate some things that would cause McCarthy to diverge, it turns out that "Cons should not evaluate its arguments" is not powerful enough.
+What seems to be needed is the idea in the next section.

 ## Eval should not evaluate its arguments